infor-design/design-system/README.md

 ## Using Jenkins

-- To release the next version, specify major, minor, or patch for RELEASE_INCREMENT, and clear FLAGS.
+-   To release the next version, specify major, minor, or patch for RELEASE_INCREMENT, and clear RELEASEIT_FLAGS.
-- To update an existing git release/tag, clear RELEASE_INCREMENT, and use these flags for FLAGS `--no-increment --no-npm`.
+-   To update an existing git release/tag, clear RELEASE_INCREMENT, and use these flags for RELEASEIT_FLAGS `--dry-run=false --no-increment --no-npm`.
 Before doing this, remove the tag/version from github so it gets re-created.

 ## Local Docker

 Create a .env file and populate it.
 AWS keys are required only for local docker runs.

 ```bash
 AWS_ACCESS_KEY_ID=